akhilbrucelee066/Music_Recommender-ML/README.md

-# Music Recommender using "Content-Based-Filtering" (TF-IDF)
+# Music Recommender using "Content-Based-Filtering"

 - The app uses a dataset of song lyrics.
 - It processes the lyrics and finds songs that are textually similar.